Culture Shock: The Curse of Every Intern

 Study the Food

-While a typical American family will have a variety of cuisines in their daily lives, there are certain foods that are celebrated more (or less) in every city.
+A typical American family will have a variety of cuisines in their daily lives.
+And certain foods are celebrated more (or less) in every city.
 San Antonio is known for having fresh and exciting foods including Tex Mex while New Orleans is famous for Cajun creations.
 When you know what to expect before you arrive, it can make the transition easier.

 Study the Landscape

 America has stunning beaches, great lakes, picturesque mountains, as well as vast plains and dry deserts.
-If you come from a place with dry weather, living in a city on the coast such as Miami, the humid air may be quite a shock to your system.
+If you are from a country with dry weather, living in a city on a humid city like Miami may be quite a shock to your system.
 Likewise, if you’re accustomed to sunshine and warm weather throughout the year, the first blanket of snow covering the streets of Boston in winter will certainly send shudders across your body.

 Knowledge is Power